n4kashu/hustle-incognito/README.md

 // Get a response from the AI
 const response = await client.chat([
-  { role: 'user', content: 'What can you tell me about the current gas prices on Ethereum?' }
+  { role: 'user', content: 'What can you tell me about the current trending tokens on Solana?' }
 ], { vaultId: process.env.VAULT_ID });

 console.log(response.content);